Laser Welding Technical Terms and Definitions

 - Spatter

 - Molten metal droplets ejected during welding.
-Excessive spatter indicates unstable process.
+Excessive spatter normally triggers checks of surface condition, focus, shielding, fit-up, travel behavior, and process stability.

 - Spot Size